Buffalo Memorial Auditorium: Figure skating

-Stars on Ice

-Stars on Ice began making regular stops at the venue beginning in 1991.

 Combat sports

 Professional wrestling

-The first sporting event at the venue was a Great Lakes Athletic Club professional wrestling card on October 18, 1940 that was headlined by Ed Don George defeating Joe Savoldi.
+The first sporting event at the venue was a Great Lakes Athletic Club professional wrestling card on October 18, 1940, that was headlined by Ed Don George defeating Joe Savoldi.
 Great Lakes Athletic Club owner Jack Herman continued booking shows at the venue before selling the promotion in 1947 to Ed Don George, who changed the promotion's name to Upstate Athletic Club.
 WBEN-TV would regularly broadcast Upstate Athletic Club's cards from the venue in 1948.
 Don George would later sell the promotion to his matchmaker, Ignacio "Pedro" Martinez, in 1955.
 Ilio DiPaolo, the son-in-law of Martinez, was the promotion's biggest star.
 WGR-TV broadcast Upstate Athletic Club's cards from the venue in 1956 as Wrestling from War Memorial Auditorium.
 Martinez would continue booking shows at The Aud until 1968, when he ran into financial trouble and was forced to promote outside the area.
 He returned in 1970 with his National Wrestling Federation, but the promotion folded in 1974.

-Jim Crockett Promotions debuted at the venue on July 19, 1980 with a show headlined by Ric Flair and Sweet Ebony Diamond defeating Greg Valentine and The Iron Sheik.
+Jim Crockett Promotions debuted at the venue on July 19, 1980, with a show headlined by Ric Flair and Sweet Ebony Diamond defeating Greg Valentine and The Iron Sheik.

 The Honky Tonk Man defeated Ricky Steamboat to win the WWF Intercontinental Championship during a WWF Superstars of Wrestling taping at the venue on June 2, 1987.

-The inaugural Ilio DiPaolo Memorial Show was held at the venue on June 7, 1996 and was headlined by The Giant defeating Sting to retain the WCW World Heavyweight Championship.
+The inaugural Ilio DiPaolo Memorial Show was held at the venue on June 7, 1996, and was headlined by The Giant defeating Sting to retain the WCW World Heavyweight Championship.
 DiPaolo had died the previous year after being struck by a car.
 It was the final sporting event at the venue, and set the venue's all-time record for professional wrestling attendance with 14,852.